 In Visual Studio, right-click on the TableStorage project in Solution Explorer and then click Manage NuGet Packages.

-From the results, install the Microsoft.Azure.CosmosDB.Table library.
-This installs the Azure Cosmos DB Table API package as well as all dependencies.
+Click Install to install the Microsoft.Azure.CosmosDB.Table library.
+This installs the Azure Cosmos DB Table API package and all dependencies.

-The console window displays the table data being added to the new table database in Azure Cosmos DB.
+The console window displays the name of the new table database (in this case, demo91ab4) in Azure Cosmos DB.

 If you get an error about dependencies, see Troubleshooting.

-When you hit the first breakpoint, go back to Data Explorer in the Azure portal and expand the demo* table and click Entities.
-The Entities tab on the right shows the new entity that was added, note that phone number for the user is 425-555-0101.
+When you hit the first breakpoint, go back to Data Explorer in the Azure portal.
+Click the Refresh button, expand the demo* table, and click Entities.
+The Entities tab on the right shows the new entity that was added for Walter Harp.
+Note that the phone number for the new entity is 425-555-0101.

 Close the Entities tab in Data Explorer.

-Back in the console window, press CTRL + C to end the execution of the app.
+In the console window, press Enter to end the execution of the app.